 What we need to know and understand is that some forms of vitamin C do not convert to the biologically active form, and some are not delivered into the dermis in an adequate quantity.
 Finally, the stability of vitamin C in the formulation is the critical thing responsible for its efficacy.

 For example, Ascorbic Acid, commonly known as vitamin C, is water-soluble and highly unstable when exposed to air or light.
-On the other hand, we have Tetrahexyldecyl Ascorbate, also known as Ascorbyl Tetraisopalmitate, which is lipophilic (fat-loving), soluble in oil, and very stable.
-It is said to have a higher skin affinity because the surface of the skin is covered with a layer of lipids and responds well to lipophilic substances just like Ascorbyl Tetraisopalmitate or Tocopherols (vitamin E).
+On the other hand, we have Tetrahexyldecyl Ascorbate and Ascorbyl Tetraisopalmitate, which are lipophilic (fat-loving), soluble in oil, and very stable.
+It is said this type of vitamin C have a higher skin affinity because the surface of the skin is covered with a layer of lipids and responds well to lipophilic substances just like Ascorbyl Tetraisopalmitate or Tocopherols (vitamin E).

-Numerous studies have shown that Tetrahexydecyl Ascorbate penetrates the skin deeper, both the epidermis and dermis than any other form of vitamin C. It has also been clinically proven to suppress the pigmentation after exposure to UVB irradiation and is effective even at the low concentration of 3%.
+Numerous studies have shown that Ascorbyl Tetraisopalmitate penetrates the skin deeper, both the epidermis and dermis than any other form of vitamin C. It has also been clinically proven to suppress the pigmentation after exposure to UVB irradiation and is effective even at the low concentration of 1%.

 So let's summarise:

 1) It is important to know the type of vitamin C in the skincare product.